 4, On the Eve of and the Day of June 4th

-A man defied the martial law and obstructed the officers’ operation by boldly standing before the armoured vehicles because he knew the PLA soldiers would not shoot him.
+A man defied martial law and obstructed the officers’ operation by boldly standing before the armoured vehicles because he knew the PLA soldiers would not shoot him.
 They didn’t.

 In the evening, shortly after dinner and before the sky grew fully dark, the weather cooled down with gentle breezes in the air.
 But no one felt at ease.
-In the residential block where my family lived, there were people working at Research Institutes of Mathematics, of Sensitisation, of Chemistry, of Physics, of Zoology, of Computing, of Software, of Automation, and at Academy’s Computer Centre and Academy’s high tech company, as well as the teachers from the nearby universities and from Zhongguancun Primary School … all of us walked out of our home and headed south towards the direction of the People’s University.
+In the residential block where my family lived, there were people working at the Research Institutes of Mathematics, of Sensitisation, of Chemistry, of Physics, of Zoology, of Computing, of Software, of Automation, and at Academy’s Computer Centre and Academy’s high-tech company, as well as the teachers from the nearby universities and from Zhongguancun Primary School … all of us walked out of our home and headed south towards the direction of the People’s University.

 When we reached the front entrance of the University, the time was about 9 pm.
 I was surprised to see such a big crowd there: people were everywhere, inside the gate, outside the gate.
 And before the gate, the mass congregated on the streets extended to 200 to 300 metres in both ways.
-Several loudspeakers at the entrance uttered the conflicting messages: one from the Chinese radio station was there warning people to stay away from the square, and another from the Voice of America promoting open confrontation with the Chinese government, and some students also spoke through the loudspeakers urging people to go to the square.
+Several loudspeakers at the entrance uttered conflicting messages: one from the Chinese radio station was there warning people to stay away from the square, and another from the Voice of America promoting open confrontation with the Chinese government, and some students also spoke through the loudspeakers urging people to go to the square.

 Initially, the whole crowd on the street was silent, just watching the students on the truck.
 Then somebody shouted at the students, “Young men, don’t die for nothing, the democracy won’t come this way!”
 And many other voices from the crowd echoed the message and urged the students, “Don’t go there!”
 “Don’t go!”
-But the truck speeded up and charged towards the direction of the Tiananmen Square.
+But the truck speeded up and charged towards the direction of Tiananmen Square.

-In the early morning, we all woke up in a sudden by the rowdy radio broadcast in the streets, which was from the Voice of America.
+In the early morning, we all woke up suddenly by the rowdy radio broadcast in the streets, which was from the Voice of America.
 The vociferous propaganda of the United States was soon followed by the sound of heavy vehicles, repeatedly driving from afar then rolling away; and the strong beams reflected on walls, now light, now dark.
 The message from the Voice of America in a raw and pretentious mandarin kept pronouncing: “The government of the United States has strongly condemned the military crackdown on a pro-democracy student movement …” I thought to myself by then: if not because of you anti-China Americans, the situation in China could be much better.

 一九八九年的六月三日北京的天气很闷热, 从报纸, 电台和电视里, 不断地传来党中央的声音, 警告大家要立刻离开天安门广场, 军队已开赴现场. 当天所有的地下铁都关闭了, 人们说解放军正在利用地下铁进驻天安门. 研究所的室主任们都传达了相同的精神, 要大家不要去天安门, 并劝说周围的亲戚和朋友们.